shashankrnr32/KannadaTTS-Application/README.md

 3. Pitch Shifting using soundstretch

 ### Recent Updates on GUI Application (Added by SBS)
+1. **The application is now available in Kannada Version** (`./run.sh -kan`)
-1. Added Desktop File to run the app on double click (Provide Suitable Permissions and Change icon if needed)
+2. Added Desktop File to run the app on double click (Provide Suitable Permissions and Change icon if needed)
-2. Application now opens in Full Screen Mode
+3. Application now opens in Full Screen Mode
-3. Added Table of details
+4. Added Table of details
-4. Added Utterance and Label Files under Text Analysis
+5. Added Utterance and Label Files under Text Analysis
-5. Added Translation Database and Translation Table View
+6. Added Translation Database and Translation Table View
-6. Now, Experience the application in 6 different themes (GTK, Windows, Motif, CDE, CleanLooks, Plastique)
+7. Now, Experience the application in 6 different themes (GTK, Windows, Motif, CDE, CleanLooks, Plastique)
-7. Fixed Memory Leak due to Plots
+8. Fixed Memory Leak due to Plots
-8. Save Synthesis and Translation List as CSV or Image
+9. Save Synthesis and Translation List as CSV or Image

 ## Features of GUI Application
 1. SQLite Based Database